Rose Cottage Nantyderry

 In 1841, the owner was William Hunter Little, the leaseholder of 55 acres, 1 rood and 39 perches was Francis McDonnell, an attorney from Usk.

-Francis McDonnell sub let the house in 1841 to Henry Davies who was aged 55 and a woodcutter, Martha his wife was 60 and their children, John and William both 25, Mary 20, Martha 15, and a two year old called Jane.
+Francis McDonnell sub let the house in 1841 to Henry Davies who was 55, a woodcutter, Martha his wife was 60, children living with them are, John and William 25, Mary 20, Martha 15, and a two year old child called Jane.

 On the 1844 electoral register Francis McDonnell’s name appears for holding the property.